jwilger/kookaburra/README.markdown

       ui.order_summary.should be_visible
     end

-Because both of these step definitions are merely providing a natural language reference to an action in the Domain Driver, there is no overwhelming maintenance cost to the slight duplication, and it opens up the capacity for more readable Gherkin specs.
+The step definitions are nothing more than a natural language reference to an action in the Domain Driver; there is no overwhelming maintenance cost to the slight duplication, and it opens up the capacity for more readable Gherkin specs.
+The fewer false road blocks you put between your product owner and a written specification, the easier it becomes to ensure her participation in this process.

-Second, because all of the complexity is pushed down into the Domain Driver, it's now trivial to reuse the exact same code in developer-centric integration tests, which ensures you have parity between the way the automated acceptance tests run and any additional testing that the development team needs to add in.
+The second advantage is that by pushing all of the complexity down into the Domain Driver, it's now trivial to reuse the exact same code in developer-centric integration tests.
+This ensures you have parity between the way the automated acceptance tests run and any additional testing that the development team needs to add in.
 You could write the same test using just RSpec as follows:

     # spec/integration/purchase_items_in_cart_spec.rb